contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 Select this checkbox to specify the property as a collection (a list rather than a simple value).

-### Optional
+### Required

-Deselect this checkbox to specify the property as a required field.
+Deselect this checkbox to specify the property as an optional field.

 ### Default value